"Courage & Confidence" | St Madeleine Sophie Barat

 Languages and Topics: 2023-24

-Year 7: Spanish (Also content for Year 8 Second Language Spanish)
+Year 7: French (Also content for Year 8 Second Language French)

-Introduction to Spanish where students will learn the key phonic sounds in Spanish.
+Tout sur moi: Introduction to French where students will learn the key phonic sounds in the language.
 They will learn key vocabulary areas (numbers/ alphabet/ days/ months) and how to pronounce and recognise them.
 Students will also learn how to give and understand basic Greetings and information about themselves.
 Students will also develop more linguistic ability to be able to talk about themselves giving more information including personal descriptions.
 In this topic students will be taught adjectival agreement and word order in addition to changing the subject of the verb describing family members.

-El Instituto: This topic will further allow students to develop opinions and justifications in the topic of School.
+Au collège: This topic will allow students to develop opinions and justifications in the topic of School.
 They will learn extended descriptions in context of school facilities and uniform.
 They will give opinions and justifications of subjects and various aspects of the school.

-Year 8 French (Also content for year 9 Second Language French)
+Year 8 Spanish (Also content for year 9 Second Language Spanish)

-In this topic students will revise content and skills from year 7 which will support them with their progress into year 8.
+Mi semena (tiempo libre/ la rutina) : In this topic students will revise content and skills from year 7 which will support them with their progress into year 8.
 The topic will give a basis for further reinforcement of the present tense which will be necessary to work with reflexive verbs.
-Within this topic students will develop the ability to understand and communicate facts and opinions about their daily routine.
+Within this topic students will develop the ability to understand and communicate facts and opinions about their daily routine and.
 The topic will give students an introduction to adverbs and allow them to give more complex opinions.

-Destination vacances: Students will build on all skills studied to date.
+Las vacaciones: Students will build on all skills studied to date.
 This topic will allow students to develop more spontaneous conversational skills, asking and responding to questions.
-In addition to this, students will also develop the ability to recognise and use the Past tense.
+In addition to this, students will also develop the ability to recognise and use the future tense.
 The topic aims to continuously develop and strengthen the Key mastery skills within the context of holidays.

-Mi barrio: This topic requires students to learn to talk about their local areas, building on their existing vocabulary and grammar knowledge.
-Students will develop the ability to give detailed descriptions and opinions of their local as well as develop more complex nuances of the language.
-Students will consolidate tenses studied previously as well as develop the ability to speak hypothetically about their area.
+La technologie: This topic requires students to learn to talk about old and new technology, building on their existing vocabulary and grammar knowledge.
+Students will develop the ability to give detailed descriptions and opinions of technology and the pros and cons of social media as well as develop more complex nuances of the language.
+Students will consolidate tenses studied previously as well as develop the ability to speak hypothetically about technology.

-Mi futuro: This topic focusses on challenging students to consider what is in their house at a more basic level then developing the ability to give more extended and detailed descriptions talking about their future plans, including career ideas and dream jobs, pocket money and future education.
-Students will revisit the immediate future tense and introduction to simple future.
+Chez moi: This topic focusses on challenging students to consider what is in their house at a more basic level then developing the ability to give more extended and detailed descriptions talking about their houses.
+Students will revisit key grammar concepts previously learned as well as being able to give and understand hypothetical information about where they live .

 Throughout both French and Spanish at KS3 Students will be taught grammar and phonics in addition to the content listed.